jaapgeurts/paho-mqttd/README.md

 ## Example

-Sample applications can be found in src/samples.
+Sample applications can be found in the `samples` subdirectory.

 ```
 int main()